One Person Companyregistration in India.

 | Conversion path | → Public Ltd | → Pvt Ltd | → Pvt Ltd at thresholds | → any | → LLP |

-What the OPC will file every year
+What the OPC files every year

-- Board meetingsSection 173(5)Two per year (one in each half)An OPC with one director is exempt from the meeting requirement (Section 122).
-An OPC with more than one director must hold a minimum of two meetings, one in each half of the year, with a minimum gap of 90 days.
+- Board meetingsOnly if more than one directorAn OPC with just one director is exempt — decisions are written into the minutes book directly.
+An OPC with more than one director must hold at least two board meetings a year, one in each half, with a gap of at least 90 days between them.

 The name